 Other component changes:

-- The screens lose the complicated icons, and just have a 4×4 grid on one panel, and a 3×3 grid on another.
-The grids might include some iconography for color, but the copy is pretty short and easy to follow (my Dad read it and immediately understood, and he’s not a gamer or MMA fan at all).
+- The screens lose a set of complicated icons, and just have a 4×4 grid on one panel, and a 3×3 grid on another.
+The grids might include some iconography for color, but the copy is pretty short and easy to follow (my Dad read it and immediately understood, and he’s not a gamer or MMA fan at all.
+Edit one year later: We took the grids off the screens and put back on a separate Fight Card.
+Better UI).

 STANDING action pad on one side, both GROUND action pads (dominant/submissive) on the reverse side.
 There’s no longer a need for a separate “Ground” action pad component and as mentioned, CLINCHING is out entirely (sniff-sniff).